ekotha/neuralengine/content/posts/what-about-it.md

 ---
 #### Okay, let's get this out of the way.
 Yes, there are exceptions to everything.

-When we set aside general rules or come up with heuristics for what to be aware of and what to look out for, it's all to easy for a critic to hop in and say: "But what about the exception?" and pat themselves on the back.
+When we set aside general rules or come up with heuristics for what to be aware of and what to look out for, it's all too easy for a critic to hop in and say: "But what about the exception?" and pat themselves on the back.
 I presume they have a snarky grin on their face, more often than I picture someone asking out of pure innocence.

 I'm not dunking on this kind of tendency but I want to explain why this type of response misses the point.